tkw1536/UVoteJ/README.md

 UVoteJ needs MongoDB.
 Make sure to set one up.

 Currently, LDAP is used for authentication and user management.
-In the future, custom logins can also be used.
+Other authentications are also possible, but not yet implemented.

 Run: